okeymeta/probalyze/replit.md

 **Market Types**:
 - **Binary (Simple)**: YES/NO outcomes
-- **Multi-Outcome**: Multiple candidates/options, each with YES/NO betting
+- **Multi-Outcome**: Multiple candidates/options, each with YES/NO betting and independent price tracking

 **Timing Types**:
-- **Fixed**: Specific date/time
+- **Fixed**: Specific date/time (displays formatted date)
-- **Flexible**: Date range with custom note
+- **Flexible**: Date range with custom note (displays custom note or date fallback)
-- **TBD**: To be determined, displays custom timing note
+- **TBD**: To be determined (displays custom timing note or "TBD")

 **Resolution Process**:
-1. Admin selects winning outcome (YES/NO for binary, or winning outcome for multi-outcome)
+1. Admin selects winning outcome (YES/NO for binary, or winning outcome ID for multi-outcome)
 2. System calculates winner payouts based on proportional pool distribution
+3. For multi-outcome: only bettors who picked YES on the winning outcome receive payouts
-3. Settlement fee deducted from winnings
+4. Settlement fee deducted from winnings
-4. User balances updated in storage
+5. User balances updated in storage
-5. Market status changed to "resolved"
+6. Market status changed to "resolved"

 **Refund Logic**: Markets with only one bettor are automatically refunded to prevent guaranteed losses.